August 1991 Comic Book Sales to Comics Shops

-Diamond reported market shares in Dialogue #146, reporting that Marvel had accounted for 65.93% of its dollar sales, versus 17.17% for DC.
+Diamond reported market shares in Dialogue #146, reporting that Marvel had accounted for 65.93% of its dollar sale, its highest share at Diamond ever.
+Diamond's Bill Schanes reported in Dialogue #147 that X-Men #1 alone accounted for 33% of all comics sales all on its own.
+That contrasted with a 17.17% market share for DC.
 DC had only one comic book in the top 20 at Diamond, Armageddon 2001 #2; one of its larger earners would have been Batman: Holy Terror, which placed 44th with a $4.95 price tag.

 The raw version of the chart below was published in Diamond Dialogue #146 (August 1991) and reprinted in Comics Values Monthly #63.
 We've added publishers and ship dates.
 The dates shown below are the dates the comics were scheduled to have shipped from the printer, according to Diamond Previews #144 (June 1991, for August-shipping product).